-The National Archives holds archives: it is not a library and does not hold or seek to acquire series of published mapping - although many published maps are to be found among the records (see Section 6 below).
-This distinction can be illustrated in relation to the Ordnance Survey: The National Archives holds records of the work of the Ordnance Survey as a government agency, which include some Ordnance Survey mapping, but it does not collect sets of OS maps: see further the Research Guide Ordnance Survey Records.
+The National Archives holds archives.
+It is not a library and does not hold or seek to acquire series of published mapping - although many published maps are to be found among the records (see Section 6 below).
+This distinction can be illustrated in relation to the Ordnance Survey: The National Archives holds records of the work of the Ordnance Survey as a government agency, which include some Ordnance Survey mapping.
+It does not collect sets of OS maps; see further the Research Guide Ordnance Survey Records.

 2. Maps in discrete record series

 Record series consisting entirely of maps fall into two categories.